The Down Lo

 Dubrovnik Marina: the start to an amazing week.

-Here’s an Unfiltered Look at the Experience:
+A n Unfiltered Look at the Yachting Week Experience:

 First, it’s important to understand I did not say I went on THE Yacht Week, which is the company most people are familiar with.
 Their branding is incredibly well known and reaches all corners of the globe (who wouldn’t want to bask under the sun with those hotties in the promo video?).
 The truth is, there are many competitors to Yacht Week Croatia – sailing companies that offer week on a yacht for a set fee so if you’re considering Sail Week vs Yacht Week, make sure you consider all your options and read the reviews.
 We did our homework and chose to embark with the Sail Week Croatia for a number of reasons – and I’m pleased to report our expectations were far exceeded.

-Boats on boats on boats in Korcula
+Boats on boats on boats in Korcula, Croatia.

 The Itinerary: A lot of the companies we researched (ahem: The Yacht Week Croatia) looked extraordinarily spring breaky, promising young 20-somethings the perfect girl to guy ratio and Europe’s hottest nightclubs.
 They offer Party Weeks, Ultra Week (to the huge music fest), and basically a week of binge drinking.
 That would’ve been great 10 years ago, but when you’re in your 30s, you usually want to remember the experience.
 Sail Week has that kind of trip too, but what caught our eye was Adventure Week.
 The route was completely different than the party cruise (so we wouldn’t run into them) and each port offered a different activity like hiking, biking, kayaking, and SUPing.
 Full disclosure, it was a bit more soft adventure than I would’ve liked, but it was still actively exploring instead of wasting the day sleeping off a hangover.

-Floats are necessary for photo ops
+Floats are a necessary part of Yacht Week Croatia for photo ops.

-The Price: We spent a week on a yacht (included was 7 nights accommodation, breakfast and lunches) for less than $800.
+The Price: We spent a week on a yacht (included was seven nights accommodation, breakfast and lunches) for less than $800.
 Yes, you read that right.
 Essentially the same program as The Yacht Week for a fraction of the price.
 With the Yacht Week Croatia, you can choose how big of a boat you want (there’s a joke there), but you’re still paying for the brand name.
 They also try to upsell you on their food and drink packages, which start at about $915.
 Ouch.
 On Sail Week Croatia, you simply buy your own snacks and alcohol at each marina.
 Always do your homework if you’re looking to save money on travel.

-When your vacation literally looks like a painting
+When your vacation literally looks like a painting.

 The Setup: Each boat held eight guests plus the skipper; so half our boat was my friends.
 The other two were couples on their honeymoon (great humans, but a little weird due to the lack of privacy…we’ll get to that later).
 There were three other boats in our bevy so about 35 people total.
 The number of boats varies each week by demand (they operate every week of summer).